 Self-employment worksheets; or

 Dated email, fax, or letter received from customer's employer verifying that the customer is employed (must be dated the same day as the closure).
+For an optional template refer to the TWC Employment and Wage Verification Letter - Template.

 After three attempts to obtain employment verification with the methods listed above, the VR counselor may enter a detailed case note in RHW including the date verification was received as well as justification for customer not providing formal documentation.
 The following may be used to verify employment: